Gloucestershire May half term guide

 Find something fun to do in Gloucestershire this May half term.

-Bursting with ways to keep the kids busy and plenty of new places to explore, SoGlos has handpicked some exciting things to do this May half term — spanning Monday 29 May to Sunday 4 June 2023.
+Packed with ways to keep the kids busy and plenty of places to explore, SoGlos shares the most exciting things to do in Gloucestershire this May half term, from Saturday 25 May to Sunday 2 June 2024.

 When and where?